-i.
-Leadership and responsibilities for quality within the firm
+I. Leadership and responsibilities for quality within the firm

-Responsibility for ensuring that the Firm complies with all regulatory requirements, that appropriate policies are in place for all services to ensure that work undertaken to a satisfactory standard within the firm lies with the Chief Executive, Alexander Manson.
+Responsibility for ensuring that the Firm complies with all regulatory requirements, that appropriate policies are in place for all services to ensure that work undertaken to a satisfactory standard within the firm lies with the Chief Executive, Andrew Walker (from 1 August 2019) (previously Alexander Manson).

-A number of partners have roles to assist with this responsibility including:
+A number of partners and Director have roles to assist with this responsibility including: